MicrosoftDocs/cloud-adoption-framework/docs/migrate/release/business-test.md

 ---
-title: Guidance for business testing during migration
+title: Perform business testing during a migration
-description: Learn how business testing, or User Acceptance Testing (UAT), is used to validate that solution performance is in line with expectations.
+description: Learn how business testing, or user acceptance testing (UAT), is used to validate that solution performance is in line with expectations.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 04/10/2024
 ms.topic: conceptual
 ---

-# Guidance for business testing during migration
+# Perform business testing during a migration

 While the migration team facilitates the migration of a workload to Azure, testing of a workload is best performed by the business users of that workload.
 The migration team supports this business activity by facilitating workload testing, developing testing plans, and automating tests when possible.

-During business testing, or User Acceptance Testing (UAT), you observe real users attempting to use the new solution in the context of a real or replicated business process.
+During business testing, or user acceptance testing (UAT), you observe real users attempting to use the new solution in the context of a real or replicated business process.

 > [!NOTE]
 > **Automated testing isn't always available**.